 Emergency Care: When it is serious or life-threatening

 Emergency care is for serious medical conditions when delaying care could cause permanent harm or death.
-It’s not for routine care, said Dr. Michael J. Schaars, a Marshfield Clinic emergency medicine physician.
+It’s not for routine care, said Dr. Michael J. Schaars, a Marshfield Clinic Health System emergency medicine physician.

 Emergency medicine often is referred to as medicine’s safety net because it’s a destination for people to get health care when they don’t have any other place to turn.
 That applies across the U.S.

-“Of all patients we see in the emergency room (ER), not many are true emergencies but some need full ER services,” he said.
+“Of all patients we see in the emergency department (ED), not many are true emergencies but some need full ED services,” he said.
 “We see a lot of need for urgent care and office-based care.
 For people weighing the differences, seeing their regular doctor is best because they know each other.
-Urgent care would be quicker and less expensive than in an ER, if appropriate.”
+Urgent care would be quicker and less expensive than in an ED, if appropriate.”

 ED patients are seen based on urgency of their situation.

 “When it’s busy you may wait,” Schaars said.
 “It’s not a problem all the time but it will still take longer than expected.”

-Schaars said trends in emergency medicine show an ER sees more complicated, older, sicker, more challenging patients.
+Schaars said trends in emergency medicine show an ED sees more complicated, older, sicker, more challenging patients.
 Their care takes more time, too.

 Cost can be a factor

-Both doctors agree urgent care or telehealth services like Care My Way are more cost-effective, “but sometimes urgent care is not the most appropriate choice,” Melms said.
-“I’ve had people having a heart attack right in front of me, they know it, but they say the ER is more expensive.
+Both doctors agree urgent care or virtual visits like Care My Way are more cost-effective, “but sometimes urgent care is not the most appropriate choice,” Melms said.
+“I’ve had people having a heart attack right in front of me, they know it, but they say the ED is more expensive.
 The visit is driven by cost.”